Admitting now

 Acute stabilisation

 24×7 psychiatric supervision through the acute withdrawal window.
-Withdrawal symptoms eased substantially by buprenorphine.
+Withdrawal symptoms eased substantially by support.
 Sleep, appetite, and vitals stabilise.

 4. 04